Children’s Journal: Fear Less

 Cover Development

 The initial caps set an aesthetic for reserved but very present ornamentation.
 The cover needed to continue this.
-But instead of repeating the initial cap idea, I opted for a full script cover … debossed in gold foil on a dark blue field.
-The typeface Royal Signage by Tobias Saul, distributed by Heritage Type, served as a solid basis.
+However, instead of repeating the initial cap idea, I opted for a full script cover, debossed in gold foil on a dark blue field.
+The typeface Royal Signage, designed by Tobias Saul and distributed by Heritage Type, served as a solid basis.

 After modifying the base letterforms to better suit a prominent title, a couple of iterations quickly brought us to the straight baseline version of the final design.
 Mary insisted that the words not touch, to make sure this distinction was always clear, although I hedged this a bit by playing with the “r” of “fear” and letting it swoop under the scripted “L” of “Less.”
-I used a thin shadow line to give the type added depth.
+I used a thin shadow line to add depth to the type.

-The back cover presented us with a perfect opportunity to bring another visual element into play.
-The icon for Wales, and certainly its sport teams, is the Welsh Dragon.
+The back cover presented us with a perfect opportunity to introduce another visual element.
+The icon for Wales, and indeed its sports teams, is the Welsh Dragon.
 While not wanting to use that dragon directly, we both really liked the idea of a medieval dragon.
-Again drawing on stock illustrations as the starting point, I modified and adapted the illustration to create the final version, again suitable for foil debossing in the same matte gold as the front cover.
+Again, drawing on stock illustrations as the starting point, I modified and adapted the illustration to create the final version, again suitable for foil debossing in the same matte gold as the front cover.

-The cover material was chosen from a selection of open stock options from local paper supplier Anchor Paper.
+The cover material was selected from a range of open-stock options provided by local paper supplier Anchor Paper.
 From a handful of options that fit the bill, Mary opted for the Neenah Classic Linen 80T in Patriot Blue.
-The subtle linen texture works great with the foil stamping to provide just the right amount of texture to help showcase the gold.
+The subtle linen texture pairs perfectly with the foil stamping to add just the right amount of texture, effectively showcasing the gold.

 Production

-Just as the authors, artists, businesses, and publisher rely on me as the book designer to turn their concepts into reality, I, too, rely on the work on printers to turn my ideas into physical objects.
-I love working with different printers, learning about their specialized equipment, discovering their individual strengths.
+Just as the authors, artists, businesses, and publishers rely on me as the book designer to turn their concepts into reality, I, too, rely on the work of printers to turn my ideas into physical objects.
+I love working with various printers, learning about their specialized equipment, and discovering their unique strengths.

-In the case of Fear Less, I knew I was going to need someone extra special.
-The reason is the unfortunate economics of very short run books: the work required to create 50 or even 100 books is dominated by the set up: for printing the covers in white on one machine, then foil stamping the front and back on another; for color printing the interior; and then for merging the two together in an odd size.
+In the case of Fear Less, I knew I would need someone extra special.
+The reason is the unfortunate economics of very short-run books: the work required to create 50 or even 100 books is dominated by the setup: for printing the covers in white on one machine, then foil stamping the front and back on another; for color printing the interior; and then for merging the two in an odd size.

 I turned to Kevin Brown and Molly Ruoho at Smart Set, a certified B-Corp printer in Northeast Minneapolis.
 While this is neither the biggest nor the smallest job Smart Set has handled, nor the most complex, I knew their hands-on approach to work would benefit this particular project.

-With Kevin’s help, we were able to splurge a bit with the elements like the gold foil and white printing, while saving by using a simple saddle-stitch square-fold binding.
-It ended up being most economical to print the books oversize and trim them down… unfortunately waste is part of the game.
+With Kevin’s help, we were able to splurge on elements like gold foil and white printing, while saving by using a simple saddle-stitch square-fold binding.
+It ended up being most economical to print the books oversized and trim them down… unfortunately, waste is part of the game.
 At least I can trust that Smart Set will definitely recycle the scraps.

 Field Testing